alexbeletsky/copter/README.md

 # Copter.io

-The web development is on *Front Era* now.
+The web development is in *Front Era* now.
 Backbone, Angular, React based applications are adopted and developed by companies who’s goal to provide superior user experience in browser.

 Pure front-end applications and no-backend movement requires an easy to use front-end (static) applications hosting and automation.